rodgersbunde/Power-BI-Project/README.md

 ✔ Replicate South region sales strategies in East and Central regions.

 ✔ Use regional performance benchmarks to guide sales targets and incentives.

+🎯 Executive Summary of Recommendations

+Focus on scaling what works, fixing what underperforms, and reducing seasonal and regional risk.
+By strengthening high-margin categories, replicating best regional practices, and improving planning around seasonality, the business can achieve sustainable, profitable growth.

+# END